 You will find multiple smaller and bigger parking lots in Bovec.
 Almost all of them have a fee, so have credit card and euro with you in cash.
 You will usually have to buy the ticket from a machine.
 The daily ticket costs a couple of euros.

-When I visited Bovec, we had activities planned both in the morning and afternoon (canyoning, zipline, etc.), therefore we ate lunch from the supermarket and visited an inn in a neighbouring village on the way back home.
+When we visited Bovec, we had activities planned both in the morning and afternoon (canyoning, zipline, etc.), therefore we ate lunch from the supermarket and visited an inn in a neighbouring village on our way back home.